meguzalia/vinted-scam-shield/README.md

 This extension is not yet on the Chrome Web Store.
 Install manually in 5 steps:

-1. Download this repository — click **Code → Download ZIP** and unzip the folder
+1. Download this repository — click the green **Code** button → **Download ZIP**
+2. **Unzip the downloaded file** — right click it → Extract All (Windows) or double click (Mac)
-2. Open Chrome and go to `chrome://extensions/`
+3. Open Chrome and go to `chrome://extensions/`
-3. Enable **Developer mode** (toggle in the top right)
+4. Enable **Developer mode** (toggle in the top right)
-4. Click **Load unpacked**
+5. Click **Load unpacked**
-5. Select the unzipped `vinted-scam-shield` folder
+6. Select the unzipped folder — if there is a subfolder inside (e.g. `vinted-scam-shield-main`), select that inner folder

-Done.
+7. Done ✅

 Open any Vinted item page and the extension activates automatically.

+> **Note:** Chrome may show a warning about developer mode extensions — this is normal for any extension not yet on the Chrome Web Store.
+You can safely dismiss it.

 ---